mrocklin/thesis/scheduling-algorithms.md

 Optimal scheduling is NP-Hard; limiting the scale of schedulable programs.
 We can get around this in a few ways:

-1. Array programs can often be written with relatively few tasks, making the full NP-Hard problem feasible.
+1. Array programs can often be written with relatively few tasks, making the full NP-Hard problem feasible for interesting problems.
-2. Approximation algorithms exist for common NP-Complete problems (in particular, we will use integer linear programming.)
+2. Robust approximation algorithms exist for common NP-Complete problems (e.g. integer linear programming.)
 3. Heuristics for heterogeneous static scheduling exist.